Forget Myself

 "Strangeways to Holcombe Hill in 4.20" is an instrumental, reminiscent of several James Bond theme songs.
 "My Finger" is an Indigo Jones cover, a fellow-Manchester band.
 "The Good Day" is an atypically glam rock-style track, as well as "McGreggor" were added to the Japanese version of Leaders of the Free World as bonus tracks.

 The song was debuted live, originally entitled "Buddha With Mace", at Blueprint Studios in Salford in May 2005, at a one-off gig as part of the Carling 24 Festival.

+The song appeared in the 2006 film Southland Tales.